Stonewall riots: Violence breaks out

 The police tried to restrain some of the crowd, knocking a few people down, which incited bystanders even more.
 Some of those handcuffed in the wagon escaped when police left them unattended (deliberately, according to some witnesses).
 (Note: Witness Morty Manford stated, "There's no doubt in my mind that those people were deliberately left unguarded.
 I assume there was some sort of relationship between the bar management and the local police, so they really didn't want to arrest those people.
 But they had to at least look like they were doing their jobs.")
 As the crowd tried to overturn the police wagon, two police cars and the wagon—with a few slashed tires—left immediately, with Inspector Pine urging them to return as soon as possible.
 The commotion attracted more people who learned what was happening.
 Someone in the crowd declared that the bar had been raided because "they didn't pay off the cops", to which someone else yelled, "Let's pay them off!"
 Coins sailed through the air towards the police as the crowd shouted "Pigs!" and "Faggot cops!"
 Beer cans were thrown and the police lashed out, dispersing some of the crowd who found a construction site nearby with stacks of bricks.
-The police, outnumbered by between 500 and 600 people, grabbed several people, including activist folk singer Dave Van Ronk—who had been attracted to the revolt from a bar two doors away from the Stonewall.
+The police, outnumbered by between 500 and 600 people, grabbed several people, including activist folk singer Dave Van Ronk—who had been attracted to the revolt from a bar two doors away.
 Though Van Ronk was not gay, he had experienced police violence when he participated in antiwar demonstrations: "As far as I was concerned, anybody who'd stand against the cops was all right with me and that's why I stayed in ...
 Every time you turned around the cops were pulling some outrage or another."
 Van Ronk was the first of thirteen arrested that night.
 Ten police officers—including two policewomen—barricaded themselves, Van Ronk, Howard Smith (a column writer for The Village Voice), and several handcuffed detainees inside the Stonewall Inn for their own safety.